Menu

 Our Investment

-With a grant of $1.8 million, GIF is anchoring a larger $4.5 million investment over a period of five years.
-RWAMREC will seek to improve delivery via community health workers (CHWs), assess the programme’s cost-effectiveness, increase uptake to at least three districts, and monitor programme outcomes and integration with CHWs and government monitoring systems.
+With a grant of $1.8 million, GIF anchors a $4.5 million investment goal over five years, with the remaining amount coming from other funders.
+RWAMREC will seek to improve delivery via community health workers (CHWs), assess the programme’s cost effectiveness, increase uptake to at least three districts, and monitor programme outcomes and integration with CHWs and government monitoring systems.

 currency_exchange